Media CenterSyrian Refugee Crisis: 7 Things You Can Do to Help

 - Syrian Refugees: Meet the People Everyone's Talking About

-CRS is calling on the United States to continue and expand humanitarian assistance to Syrian refugees, especially to countries in the Middle East, that have for years been sheltering the largest number of Syrians and Iraqis, as well as to countries burdened by this new migration.
+For years, countries in the Middle East have been sheltering the largest number of Syrians and Iraqis.
+CRS is calling on the United States to continue and expand humanitarian assistance to Syrian refugees in these countries, as well as those burdened by this new migration.
 Most importantly, the United States should lead concerted diplomatic efforts to end the fighting in Syria.
-Read more about how our nation's leaders can respond to the crisis, and write a letter urging them to take up the cause.

 5. Use Social Media